milligram/milligram/readme.md

 # [Struck CSS](http://css.struck.io)
 **v1.0**

-| A lightweight & minimalist CSS framework built on Milligram with 20 color schemes.

 ## Why is Struck CSS so cool?

 Struck CSS is a minimal and simple CSS framework with 20 different color schemes.
 It's also very lightweight at only 42 KB!